saxulum-legacy/saxulum-elasticsearch-querybuilder/README.md

 ## Usage

-**Important**: By default empty nodes get not serialized, which means empty arrayNode (no elemements), empty objectNode (no keys) and empty scalar Nodes (boolNode, floatNode, intNode, stringNode) (with null value).
+**Important**: By default empty nodes get not serialized.
+NullNode forces null value serialization.

-NullNode get always serialized as null.
+ * ArrayNode (no elements)
+ * BoolNode (null)
+ * ObjectNode (no elements)
+ * FloatNode (null)
+ * IntNode (null)
+ * StringNode (null)

 This works recursive, which means theoretically a complex query builder can lead into an empty string as json.
 Check the `allowSerializeEmpty` argument to prevent this if needed.

 ### QueryBuilder